 The thermal footprint is not abstract.
 Data centres in water-stressed regions are competing with agriculture and residential use for cooling resources.
 The carbon intensity varies enormously by location — a data centre powered by Icelandic geothermal is not the same as one powered by Indonesian coal — but the aggregate trend is unmistakable.

 We hold both things to be true simultaneously.
+According to the World Bank (2024), digitally verified environmental projects attract 25% more follow-on investment than those relying on traditional reporting alone.
 The capabilities that sensor fusion and AI provide for environmental restoration are transformational — they compress verification timelines, reduce monitoring costs, improve accountability, and enable funding at scales that manual oversight cannot support.
 And the infrastructure enabling those capabilities has an environmental footprint that requires its own solutioning.

 Closing the Loop